 Klinefelter Cemetery is approximately 30 by 25 meters in size.
 A total of 17 graves were confidently identified within the survey area from the geophysical survey results; more than 15 possible graves were identified for a potential total of over 30 graves.
 In addition to geophysical survey techniques, Dr. Jerrad Lancaster captured aerial drone photography of the survey area.

-Figure 3 shows the overlapping results of the surveys conducted by our team and the students at Green High School.
-In total, we recognized 38 possible graves in Kleinfelter Cemetery using at least one survey method.
+Figure 1 shows the overlapping results of the surveys conducted by our team and the students at Green High School.
+In total, SHiP identified 38 possible graves in Kleinfelter Cemetery using at least one survey method.
 In some cases (n = 5, 12.8%), especially in the Klinefelter graves, there is a correspondence between the visible headstones, the magnetic field gradiometry survey, and the electrical resistance survey.
 In other cases, there is correspondence between only two of the data sets (n = 9, 23.1%).
 The majority of the graves are only seen using one method (n = 25, 64.1%).